wali-ku/BWLOCK-GPU/README.md

        * [individual_figures]( ./scripts/individual_figures)

 # Step-by-step Instructions
-We recommend that the TX-2 be flashed with Jetpack-3.1 before proceeding with the following steps.
-All these steps are meant to be executed on the TX-2 board
+We recommend that the TX-2 be flashed with [Jetpack-3.1](https://developer.nvidia.com/embedded/jetpack-3_1) before proceeding with the following steps.
+All these steps are meant to be executed on the TX-2 board.

 1. Launch a bash shell.
 Install Git
 ```bash